DiademNetwork/qtum-dapp-documentation/README.md

 - Make it possible to create more than one achievement per user
 - Integrate with Qrypto (or equivalent) if user prefer to use it instead of DM Hot wallet

-## Roadmap

-- September 2018: Release of mainnet version for QTUM Hackathon
-- TBD